TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Platform

-While neural backdoor attacks can be characterized by a range of aspects, here we focus on five key design choices by the adversary that directly impact attack performance.
+While neural backdoor attacks can be characterized from a number of aspects, here we focus on 4 key design choices by the adversary that directly impact attack performance.
+Table\mref{tab:attack_summary} summarizes the representative neural backdoor attacks currently implemented in \system, which are characterized along the above 4 dimensions.
+More specifically,

+The attack simply solves \meq{eq:opt} under pre-defined triggers (\mie, shape, transparency, and pattern) without optimization for other desiderata.

+-- BadNet ({\bn})\mcite{badnet}, as the representative, pre-defines trigger $r$, generates trigger inputs $\{ (x\oplus r, t)\}$, and crafts the trojan model $\uf$ by re-training a benign model $f$ with such data.

-\begin{mitemize} \item {\em \underline{Architecture modifiability}} -- whether the attack is able to change the DNN architecture.
+whether the attack is able to change the DNN architecture.
 Being allowed to modify both the architecture and the parameters enables a larger attack spectrum, but also renders the trojan model more susceptible to certain defenses (\meg,\,model specification checking).

+-- Embarrassingly-Simple-Backdoor (\esb)\mcite{embarassingly-simple-backdoor}, as the representative, modifies $f$'s architecture by adding a module which overwrites the prediction as $\ay$ if $r$ is recognized.
+Without disturbing $f$'s original configuration, $\uf$ retains $f$'s predictive power on clean inputs.